-To the right sitting down you can hint the other booth through a “window”. e idea is based around projections of our representations of qualms, voices are taken from pop-culture movies, scenarios lingering in shame/shaming, guilt, confession and redemption. e layers of the work, meaning; the draping, the structure, the audio and the static performer - are all parts of the interpretation, as the duality of a conscience and the needs it evolves.
+To the right sitting down you can hint the other booth through a “window”.
+The idea is based around projections of our representations of qualms, voices are taken from pop-culture movies, scenarios lingering in shame/shaming, guilt, confession and redemption.
+The layers of the work, meaning; the draping, the structure, the audio and the static performer - are all parts of the interpretation, as the duality of a conscience and the needs it evolves.
 Participating you can look at its representations from the inside and the outside, both visually and metaphorically.

 I thought of dressing my guilt up in satin, talking about all the sins I never felt.